schematics/schematics/README.md

     user_doc = User(**total_input).to_python()

-The values in total_input are matched against fields found in the structures model class and everything else is discarded.
+The values in total_input are matched against fields found in the schematics model class and everything else is discarded.

 `User_doc` now looks like below with `rogue_field` removed.